KOSASIH/FTL-Nexus/README.md

 # Acknowledgments

-We acknowledge the contributions of [list any relevant organizations, researchers, or individuals] to the development of FTL-Nexus.
+We acknowledge the ccontribution of all team member and all contributors to the development of FTL-Nexus.

 # Contact